Red Lodge Ales is made with crisp clear glacial water!

 Pure beauty.
 Pure GUINNESS.

-The more hop bitterness the beer has, the heartier or livelier the meal needs to be to hold its own.
-Don't overwhelm your palate or meal and ruin what the chef was trying to achieve.
+Before deciding on which Microbrew in Powell will go with your food please keep in mind, the more hop bitterness the beer has, the heartier or livelier the meal needs to be to hold its own.
+Don't overwhelm your palate or meal and ruin what the brewery or chef was trying to achieve.

 Another general rule is keep sweet with sweet, and tart with tart.
 Try to keep your beer sweeter or tarter than the sweet or tart food on the plate.
 There are exceptions, like pairing drier robust beers with sweet chocolates.